nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
     * 3a1.
 Socius shows an error message.
     * 3a2.
 User enters a new request.
     * Steps 3a1-3a2 are repeated until the data entered are correct.

-Use case resumes from step 4.
+      Use case resumes at step 4.

 * 3b.
 The format of the request is invalid.
     * 3b1.
 Socius shows an error message.
     * 3b2.
 User enters a new request.
     * Steps 3b1-3b2 are repeated until the data entered are correct.

+      Use case resumes at step 4.

+**Use case: Mass tag multiple persons**

+**MSS**

+1. User requests to list persons.
+2. Socius shows a list of persons.
+3. User requests to tag everyone in the list.
+4. Socius adds tag for the list of persons.

+      Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+      Use case ends.

+* 3a.
+The format of the request is invalid.
+    * 3a1.
+Socius shows an error message.
+    * 3a2.
+User enters a new request.
+    * Steps 3a1-3a2 are repeated until the data entered are correct.

+      Use case resumes at step 4.

+**Use case: View tutorial group statistics**

+**MSS**

+1. User requests to list persons.
+2. Socius shows a list of persons.
+3. User requests to view statistics of a particular tutorial group.
+4. Socius displays statistics of the tutorial group.

+      Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+      Use case ends.

+* 3a.
+The tutorial group does not exist.
+    * 3b1.
+Socius shows an error message.
+    * 3b2.
+User enters a new request.
+    * Steps 3a1-3a2 are repeated until the data entered are correct.

+      Use case resumes at step 4.

+* 3b.
+The format of the request is invalid.
+    * 3b1.
+Socius shows an error message.
+    * 3b2.
+User enters a new request.
+    * Steps 3b1-3b2 are repeated until the data entered are correct.

-Use case resumes from step 4.
+      Use case resumes at step 4.

-*{More to be added}*

 ### Non-Functional Requirements